04 November 2013

 Genica Missirio

-Missirio was born in Craoiva, Romania in 1895.
-He had his breakthrough as film actor in the Orientalist adventure film L’Atlantide/Lost Atlantis (Jacques Feyder, 1921).
+He made his film debut at Gaumont in Le penseur (Léon Poirier, 1920).
+Missirio had his breakthrough as a film actor in the Orientalist adventure film L’Atlantide / Lost Atlantis (Jacques Feyder, 1921).
 The stars in this adaptation of the Pierre Benoit novel were Jean Angelo, Georges Melchior and Stacia Napierkowska.

-Missirio played the captain Aymard, who at the beginning of the film finds lieutenant Saint-Avit (Melchior) in the desert, almost dead.
-Recovered Saint-Avit narrates how desert queen Antinéa (Napierkowska) seduced him in killing his buddy captain Morhange (Angelo) when Morhange rejected Antinéa.
-A few years after St. Avit cannot forget Antinea and with Aymard he goes back to her, despite of what she has done.
+Missirio played Captain Aymard, who at the beginning of the film finds Lieutenant Saint-Avit (Melchior) in the desert, almost dead.
+Recovered Saint-Avit narrates how the desert queen Antinéa (Napierkowska) seduced him in killing his buddy Captain Morhange (Angelo) when Morhange rejected Antinéa.
+A few years later, Saint-Avit cannot forget Antinea and, with Aymard, he goes back to her, despite what she has done.

-The film, shot on location in the desert, was a huge commercial success but critical reception was less positive, in particular against Napierkowska, now past her prime and too rotund to be a femme fatale.
-A rare tinted nitrate copy was found and restored by the Netherlands Filmmuseum (now EYE), in combination with the French intertitles from a French copy, and had its international release at the 1992 Bologna film festival.
-In 2004 the Dutch restored print was released on DVD by Lobster, and in 2006 again by Home Vision Entertainment on the DVD Rediscover Jacques Feyder.
+The film, shot on location in the desert, was a huge commercial success, but the critical reception was less positive.
+The critics were in particular harsh against Napierkowska, who, now past her prime, was too rotund to be a femme fatale.
+A rare tinted nitrate copy was found and restored by the Netherlands Filmmuseum (now Eye, in combination with the French intertitles from a French copy, and had its international release at the 1992 Cinema Ritrovato festival in Bologna.
+In 2004, the Dutch restored print was released on DVD by Lobster, and in 2006 again by Home Vision Entertainment on the DVD Rediscover Jacques Feyder.

-After L’Atlantide, Missirio was Serge Tchérenkol in Les ailes s’ouvrent/The Wings Open (Guy du Fresnay, 1921), opposite André Roanne and another actress from L’Atlantide: Marie-Louise Iribe.
-In 1922 he had the male lead in Du Fresnay’s comedy Margot, with Gina Palerme in the title role.
+After L’Atlantide, Missirio was Serge Tchérenkol in Les ailes s’ouvrent / The Wings Open (Guy du Fresnay, 1921), opposite André Roanne and another actress from L’Atlantide: Marie-Louise Iribe.
+The following year, Missirio had the male lead in Du Fresnay’s comedy Margot (Guy du Fresnay, 1922), with Gina Palerme in the title role.

 L'Atlantide